gzcch/DMCAG/README.md

 ├── X2   n * d_2
 ...
 ```
-Then you can set up your dataset as follows in train.py：
+Then you can set up your dataset as follows in training file：
 ```
     if args.dataset ==  dataset_name:
         args.n_input = [d_1, ...]